yding37/my_website/_pages/about.md

 My research interests lie in the areas of Machine Learning and Human-Computer Interaction.
 In particular, I am interested in developing creative ML-based techniques to help address the unique needs of individuals.
-Much of my current interest is in the development of multimodal methods that can improve AI's understanding of nuanced human behaviors, and how this understanding can be effectively integrated into social contexts.
+Much of my current interest is in the development of multimodal methods that can improve AI's understanding of nuanced human behaviors.
+Additionally, how this understanding can be used to responsibly integrate intelligent automation into social contexts.

-I run the [Assistive Intelligence Lab](/lab) and also a Co-PI in the Center for Integrated AI Research at the Edge (<a href="https://titan.cs.gsu.edu/~ciare/">CiARE</a>).
+I run the [Assistive Intelligence Lab](/lab).
+I am also a Co-PI in the Center for Integrated AI Research at the Edge (<a href="https://titan.cs.gsu.edu/~ciare/">CiARE</a>) where I lead the Human-AI Collaboration research thrust with a strong emphasis on the development of trustworthy AI algorithms.
 We are always welcoming of students!
 You can find more information on the [prospective students](/students) page.